A deeper look at perceptual inference

 We don’t really know what’s out there

-Some, or perhaps all, internal states in the brain are also associated with a quality that has not so far been observed in the real world, namely subjective experience or quale.
-Examples of such internal states are “red” or “pain” [5].
-States represented as qualia are arguably useful as they are easy to remember, communicate, act on.
-In some cases, like in case of severe pain, they are imperative to act on thereby giving a very strong motivation for the organism to stay alive (and, under the influence of other qualia, procreate).
+Mental states associated with subjective experiences are arguably useful as they are easy to remember, communicate, and act on.
+In some cases, like in case of severe pain, they are imperative to act on thereby giving a very strong motivation for the organism to stay alive (and, under the influence of other subjective experiences, procreate).
+I will return to this topic in a future post.

 Some notation and ontology